joef2002/QAutoEval/README.md

 - **Synthesis Conditions Evaluation:**
   Extracts synthesis conditions from scientific papers and assesses them against criteria for completeness, exclusivity, and accuracy.

   For a more detailed description of the evaluation criteria used, please refer to our previous work: [RetChemQA](https://github.com/nakulrampal/RetChemQA) and [Comparison-of-LLMs](https://github.com/Sya-bitsea/Comparison-of-LLMs)

+## Quick Start

+If you're on **macOS or Linux**, a convenience launcher script—`Launcher(Mac or Linux).command`—is provided at the repository root.
+Double click on it, and it will create a virtual environment, install dependencies, and start the app, all in one go.

+> **Note:** The first time you run the script, installation may take a while because all dependencies must be downloaded.

+Under the hood, the script:

+1. Creates an isolated Python environment in `.venv` (if it doesn't already exist).
+2. Upgrades `pip` and installs packages listed in `requirements.txt`.
+3. Launches the QAutoEval application (`QAutoEval app.py`), forwarding any additional command‑line arguments you supply.

+**Windows users** can follow the manual installation in next section.
+(We are working on App version for Windows!)

-## Installation
+## Manual Installation

 ### Prerequisites